 When Medicine Met Cycling

-One study that fundamentally changed my approach to saddle fitting measured penile oxygen pressure during cycling.
-The results were eye-opening: traditional narrow saddles caused an 82% drop in blood flow to the perineum, while wider, noseless designs limited this reduction to approximately 20%.
-I immediately updated my fitting protocols after seeing this research.
+One study measured penile oxygen pressure during cycling.
+The results were eye-opening: traditional narrow saddles caused an 82% drop in blood flow to the perineum, while wider, noseless designs limited that reduction to about 20%.
+I updated my fitting protocols immediately.

 The Customization Revolution